Ask AI

 Situation 3: You’re anchored in task-based workflows#

 Task-based workflows have been a popular way of defining data pipelines for a long time.
-While we believe that software-defined assets provide a superior way of writing and operating data pipelines, we acknowledge that teams often have existing codebases or mindsets that are heavily anchored in task-based workflows.
+While we believe that asset definitions provide a superior way of writing and operating data pipelines, we acknowledge that teams often have existing codebases or mindsets that are heavily anchored in task-based workflows.

-Op-based graphs resemble task-based workflows very closely, so they’re a natural choice for data pipelines that want to stick to that paradigm, either permanently or temporarily, while migrating to software-defined assets.
+Op-based graphs resemble task-based workflows very closely, so they’re a natural choice for data pipelines that want to stick to that paradigm, either permanently or temporarily, while migrating to asset definitions.

 How do assets relate to ops and graphs?#

 Next, we'll discuss how assets relate to ops and graphs.
-By the end of this section, you should understand how each type of software-defined asset relates to ops and graphs.
+By the end of this section, you should understand how each type of asset definition relates to ops and graphs.

-A software-defined asset is a description of how to compute the contents of a particular data asset.
+An asset definitions is a description of how to compute the contents of a particular data asset.

 When you use the @multi_asset decorator, you’re defining a single op that produces multiple assets:

 Dagster supports composing a set of ops into an op graph, usually by using the @graph decorator.
-A software-defined asset can be backed by an op graph, instead of an op.
+An asset definition can be backed by an op graph, instead of an op.

 Op graph and graph-backed asset